We scurry around

 and no one complains

-except a few old men
+except a few old-timers,

 who remember snow

-and the way the Columbia
+and the way of the Columbia.

 They talk of beaver and wolf,